 Students with Disabilities

 Accommodation for people with disabilities varies by country and city.
-If you are registered with Disability Resources and are eligible for on-campus accommodation, you are also eligible for overseas accommodation when it can be arranged.
+If you are registered with Disability Resources and are eligible for on-campus accommodation, work with Disability Resources and Study Abroad, early in your process to learn about which locations may offer accommodations based on your needs.

 Advisors as Your Resource